Betterthinking/Homogeneity-Based-Demosaicing/README.md

-	In this project we implement the algorithm put forward by hirakawa et. al in this paper: "Adaptive homogeneity-directed demosaicing algorithm" published on IEEE Transactions on Image Processing 2005.
+In this project we implement the algorithm put forward by hirakawa et. al in this paper: "Adaptive homogeneity-directed demosaicingalgorithm" published on IEEE Transactions on Image Processing 2005.
 For more details, please visit: http://photo-lovers.org/pdf/hirakawa05mndemosaictip.pdf.

 The code is devided into five parts: